Waterfowl hunters, are you ready to get out in the field?

-This year, early Canada goose season is Sept.
-7-29, with a daily limit of 5 geese, and early teal season is Sept.
-14-29, 2019, with a daily limit of 6 teal.
+Then get ready for early teal and early Canada goose hunting seasons, according to the Georgia Department of Natural Resources’ Wildlife Resources Division.
+Early Canada goose season is Sept.
+5–27, 2020 with a daily limit of 5 geese, and early teal season is Sept.
+12–27, 2020, with a daily limit of 6 teal.

 Where do you go to hunt teal or geese?
 People can hunt at any of the Georgia Wildlife Management Areas (WMA) that are open for small game hunting during the statewide teal and goose seasons, or even at beaver ponds and other natural wetlands (ensure you have permission to hunt any private property).
 Lakes and reservoirs such as Juliette, Clarks Hill, West Point, and Seminole offer great hunting opportunities for both teal and geese.